toluwaanimi/korapay-task/README.md

 ```

 Kindly replace these values with the appropriate values based on your Database environment
+---

 ## Start Development
+Kindly clone the repo `https://gitlab.com/korapay-engineering/bems-emm-ade.git`

+### Installation

-Installation To install the necessary packages, in your folder directory kindly run
+To install the necessary packages, in your folder directory kindly run

 ```markdown
 npm i